oalders/tpf-hugo/content/advisory_board.md

 ## What is expected of a member of the Advisory Board?

+Advisory Board members will:

-Members provide help and assistance to our organization where possible for future and historical issues.
-TPRF Board may occasionally invite Advisory Board members to join board meetings.
+- provide help and assistance to our organization where possible for future and historical issues
+- Join occasional board meetings when requested, no more than twice per year

-All members of the Advisory Board are expected to be exemplars of professional behavior and role models for our community.
+- be expected to be exemplars of professional behavior and role models for our community

-Advisory Board members will be listed on TPRF website along with a one-line bio and photo.
-They will be subscribed to the Advisory Board low traffic email list.
+- be listed on TPRF website and give permission for a short bio and picture to be displayed
+- be subscribed to the Advisory Board low traffic email list.

 ## Advisory board members

-Who is on the Advisory Board?
+Who are the Advisory Board members?

 - Allison Randal
 - Dan Wright
 - Nat Torkington